 If you operate or are employed by a substance abuse treatment center, your personal freedom is at risk.
-If you haven’t changed the way you do addition marketing you are most likely breaking the law.
+If you haven’t changed how you do addiction marketing you are most likely breaking the law.
 This new rule took effect on October 24th, 2018.
 If you were paying expenses for marketing before that date, you need to pay attention to the details of the new legislation.
 Otherwise, you risk losing what you’ve worked so hard to build.

-Bottom line: If you didn’t change the way you do addiction marketing and pay expenses, on or before October 24, 2018, you are most likely breaking the law.
+Bottom line: If you didn’t change how you do addiction marketing and pay expenses on or before October 24, 2018, you are most likely breaking the law.

 You may be breaking the law for doing things now that you believe are legal and ethical.

 New treatment laws recently took effect when President Donald J. Trump signed the Support for Patients and Communities Act.
 These laws are no joke.
 They are so punitive; you must learn all you can.
 If not, you can get in serious trouble.

 Learn everything about Subtitle J – Eliminating Kickbacks in Recovery Section 8122.

 The most common thing people in the industry are talking about is patient brokering.
 It’s gone.
 It’s off the table.
 There are no more paid referrals in the drug treatment industry.
 And every sleight of the hand you can think about for getting around the law has already been baked into the legislation.
 Don’t take paid referrals.
 Seriously.

 There is a considerable effort to stop the abuses by people who engage in unethical patient brokering practices.
 As a result, it is now illegal to solicit, pay or offer any remuneration for patient referral to a treatment center.

 The penalty for soliciting, paying, or offering remuneration of any kind for a referral to a treatment center, is up to 10 years in prison and up to a $200,000 fine per occurrence.